Text response

 Use of a text response

-The following image shows the implementation of a simple text trigger-response model.
+The following images show the implementation of a simple intent trigger-response model.

 When the user sends a message like "Hello, when are you open?", the assistant replies with the text response specified within the dialog node.